This tutorial offers corrected exercises on particular cases (degeneracy, capital M, simplex in two phases).

 All the coefficients except column b are positive therefore the simplex already has the optimal solution which is Z = 10 with the vector (6, 4, 0, 0).

-An electricity reseller promised his customers that at least 25% of his electricity would be of renewable origin.
-He calculated that for the coming year he will have a market of at most 18 TWh.
+An electricity retailer promised its customers that at least 25% of its electricity would come from renewable sources.
+He has calculated that for the coming year he will have a market of a maximum of 18 TWh.
 He has also pre-selected three suppliers from whom he will buy his electricity wholesale.
-Here are the quantities (in TWh), the renewable electricity rate and the margin generated (in thousands of euros / TWh) that these three producers can provide.
+Here are the quantities (in TWh), the rate of renewable electricity and the margin generated (in thousands of euros/TWh) that these three producers can provide.
 From which producers and in what quantity should this reseller buy his electricity to obtain the best possible profit?
-Solve the linear problem with the large M method using Excel.
+Solve the linear problem with the big M method using Excel.

 After standard formatting, the problem is as follows, there are more constraints than variables, so we can solve the primal: